Franklin-Osede/ecommercefashionapp/README.md

 npm start

 Your application should now be running on http://localhost:3000.
-Enjoy exploring and testing the features of our e-commerce platform!
+Enjoy exploring and testing the features of this e-commerce platform!